 It is best to offer the breast when the baby looks alert or calm instead of waiting until they are crying.
 Crying is a late sign of hunger and babies become more frantic and have a harder time latching on when they are distressed.
 Once a baby is full, they will relax their arms and legs in contentment and may close their eyes.

-If you have problems with breastfeeding, contact the lactation consultant where you delivered or your Rosemark provider.
+If you have problems with breastfeeding, contact the lactation consultant at the location where you delivered your baby or your Rosemark provider.